 - B.A., Vanderbilt University, 2013

 - District of Columbia

 Hannah Wigger is an associate in the Business Trial Practice Group in the firm’s Washington, D.C. office.

 Areas of Practice

-Hannah is dedicated to pro bono representations.
-Currently she represents clients seeking asylum in the United States.
-She also represents an environmental organization in a federal court action arising under the Endangered Species Act.
+Hannah is dedicated to representing and working with her pro bono clients.
+She represents clients seeking asylum in the U.S. She also represents an environmental organization in federal court actions arising under the Endangered Species Act.

 FCC Law Blog Posts